Dealing with emotions is an important part of building your self-confidence.

 What are emotions?

 Good question!
-I still can’t believe that we teach so many things at school and yet, we don’t learn anything about our emotions and more important, how to deal with them!
+I still can’t believe that we teach so many things at school and yet, we don’t learn anything about our emotions and more importantly, how to deal with them!

 To me, emotions are helping us understand how we are feeling deep inside.